 Schedule of Sessions

-Three-day in-person kickoff; weekly or bi-weekly small group online session scheduled on group-need basis (online sessions are 90 to 120 minutes)
+Two-day in-person kickoff; weekly or bi-weekly small group online session scheduled on group-need basis (online sessions are 90 to 120 minutes)

 For the NRMN version of this activity, individuals selected will come together for an initial 2-day meeting.
 At that meeting, Dr. Engler will begin with a workshop on the unique approach to writing from the perspective of rhetorical patterns, and deconstructing how to approach writing for multiple levels and types of reviewers at the same time.
 After that, Dr. Engler and other specially-trained Coaches will lead the reading, reviewing and providing feedback on the Specific Aims page of each participant.

 This takes place in groups of 3 to 5 individuals working on similar types of proposals with 30-60 minutes being devoted to each person.
 This real-time review of sections of proposal early in development has shown to be a powerful way to provide feedback with real-time revision with close attention to the logic for revisions.
-Dr. Engler and the other Coaches leas and moderate these discussions but invariably other participants quickly provide greater insights than any one person can provide.
+Dr. Engler and the other Coaches lead and moderate these discussions but invariably other participants quickly provide greater insights than any one person can provide.
 Input is provided on writing style, content choices and very often research questions being asked and approaches being proposed.
 Throughout this in-person meeting, many basic questions about grant writing and NIH grants and review arise and are clarified.
 Depending on timing, individuals may elect to make revisions while still at the meeting to come back for additional feedback.
 During the course of the meeting, Coaches will meet individually with each person as well to review their Biographical Sketch and discuss any other professional development and mentoring needs.

 Location and Type of Sessions**